chriz2600/DreamcastHDMI/docker/README.md

 ### Programming DreamcastHDMI Firmware

-Programming dreamcast-hdmi firmware does only work with qemu (kvm) on linux, due to the lack of hyperkit (Mac OS X) and Hyper-V (Windows) allowing USB-Device access.
+Programming dreamcast-hdmi firmware does only work on linux, due to the lack of hyperkit (Mac OS X) and Hyper-V (Windows) allowing USB-Device access.
 It may also work with docker-machine (which utilizes virtualbox), but I've not tested this.
 It also runs on Mac OS X and Windows using VMWare and virtualized Linux (so docker is running inside the virtualized Linux and access to USB-Blaster is given to VMWare Linux).

 ```
 Usage: ./docker/program <path_to_file_to_program>